portworx/px-docs/_includes/k8s-spec-generate.md

 {% endunless %}

 Alternately, you can use curl to generate the spec as described in [Generating Portworx Kubernetes spec using curl](/scheduler/kubernetes/px-k8s-spec-curl.html).

+Note: For the EKS clusters, select the EKS checkbox option when we create the Portworx spec.

 #### Secure ETCD and Certificates
 If using secure etcd provide "https" in the URL and make sure all the certificates are in the _/etc/pwx/_ directory on each host which is bind mounted inside PX container.